-Rivaroxaban may cause dizziness (common side effect) or fainting (uncommon side effect) (see section 4, "Possible side effects").
-You should not drive, ride a bicycle or use any tools or machines if you are affected by these symptoms.
+Rivaroxaban may cause dizziness (common side effect) or fainting (uncommon side effect) (see section 4 Possible side effects).
+If you experience these side effects, do not drive, ride a bicycle or use any tools or machines.

 Rivaroxaban contains lactose and sodium